Electrically Conductive Adhesives Guide

 Two-Component Adhesives

 For many electronic applications, two-component (A/B) adhesives are used.
-A resin and a hardener are mixed together and the hardener triggers polymerization, the joining of monomer molecules to create polymer chains.
-In turn, this bonding reaction increases the adhesive’s strength.
-Often, two-component adhesives are used for high-stress applications where there are significant temperature changes, vibrations, or mechanical shock.
+Often, they are used for high-stress applications where there are significant temperature changes, vibrations, or mechanical shock.
 This makes them a good choice for electronic devices.

 Although two-component adhesives support mechanical and dosing and mixing, they can also be applied using double-chamber or side-by-side cartridges.
 There is a specific mixing ratio, such as 1:1 or 10:1, that must be followed.
-Unlike one-part adhesives, two-component products cure when they are combined.
-In other words, they generally do not require moisture, heat, or light.
-The advantages of two-part adhesives include their high bond strength and ability to adhere to a wide variety of substrates.

-Unlike one-component adhesives, however, two-component systems can’t be used straight from the drum, pail, or tube.
+Unlike one-component adhesives, two-component systems can’t be used straight from the drum, pail, or tube.
 They require careful metering and mixing, and sometimes a catalyst is needed to speed the reaction between the resin and the hardener.
-Two-component systems may also require degassing, the removal of a gas from a solid or a liquid.
-Still, two-component adhesives remain an attractive option because they tend to impart better physical properties.

 Applications for two-component adhesives include: